 An In-Depth Look at Texting and Driving in Florida

 Texting and driving is a relatively new problem – particularly in Florida – although distracted driving is not.
 Florida is the second worst in the nation for having distracted drivers at the wheel, followed closely by Louisiana.
+Miami personal injury lawyer Prosper Shaked provides insight on texting and driving laws in Florida and distracted driving accident statistics.
 With 92% of drivers in the nation admitting that they have used a cell phone while driving a car, it is not surprising that texting and driving lead to accidents and personal injury.

 Florida Texting and Driving Laws